cybermaggedon/gnucash-uk-vat/README.md

 O=Open.

 You can narrow the list to a time window by specifying the start and end point as number of days in the past.
+The default is to cover the previous year.

 ```
 [user@machine mtd]$ gnucash-uk-vat --show-obligations --start 1500 --end 1200